 Chocolate coating – OR!
 You could take some of those chocolate chips and melt them down with coconut oil.
 Take those truffles for a dunk into that chocolate jacuzzi and let them set in the fridge.
 Come to mama!

-Coat them with the mini sprinkles, cocoa powder, or whatever coating option you’d like. see above note for different options in the Ingredient Spotlight section
+Coat them with the mini sprinkles, cocoa powder, or whatever coating option you’d like. see above note for different options in the Ingredients and Substitutions section

 Vegan Truffles FAQ